loubnabnl/santacoder-finetuning/README.md

 # Fine-tuning SantaCoder on multiple programming languages 🌍
 Fine-tune [SantaCoder](https://huggingface.co/bigcode/santacoder) on multiple programming languages for Code Generation using [The Stack](https://huggingface.co/bigcode/the-stack) dataset.
-SantaCoder is pre-trained on Python, Java & JavaScript, we suggest fine-tuning on languages close to them, otherwise the model might not converge well.
+SantaCoder is 1B parameters model pre-trained on Python, Java & JavaScript, we suggest fine-tuning on languages close to them, otherwise the model might not converge well.

 ## Fine-tuning SantaCoder

 ### Setup & Fine-Tuning with The Stack
 We provide code to fine-tune the pre-trained [SantaCoder](https://huggingface.co/bigcode/santacoder) model on one of the languages of [The Stack](https://huggingface.co/bigcode/the-stack) dataset (after [near-deduplication](https://huggingface.co/datasets/bigcode/the-stack-dedup)).
 The code can be adapted to fine-tune on other code datasets.
-The model has 1B parameters, you can use a local machine with a GPU or train in Google Colab.
+Check this [repository](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning) for fine-tuning models on some code tasks.
+You can also find other resources in [CodeParrot repository](https://github.com/huggingface/transformers/tree/main/examples/research_projects/codeparrot), such as training code models with `accelerate` and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).

 You can use the `run_stack.py` script to run the fine-tuning on a local machine, it allows you to launch training using the command line and launch training on multiple GPUs.